 The film, directed by Floyd Mutrux and written by John Kaye, stars Tim McIntyre (as Alan Freed), Larraine Newman (as an aspiring songwriter) , Fran Drescher (as Freed's assistant) and Jay Leno (as Freed's chauffeur).
 It's the story of DJ Alan Freed and, among other things, his big show at the Brooklyn Paramount.
 Musicians featured included Chuck Berry and Jerry Lee Lewis.
 The Wiltern, the theatre used for the filming, is in Los Angeles at the corner of Wilshire Blvd. and Western Ave.

 A street level view with the theatre dressed for filming.
 It's a Matt Spero photo.

-A closer look at the Western Ave. side of the marquee in a Matt Spero photo.
+A closer look at the Western Ave. side of the marquee.
+Photo: Matt Spero

-Here's the full card from Sean Ault.
-Thanks, Sean!
+Here's the full card that Sean Ault found.